cloudflare/sciuro/README.md

 ### Alerts Fetch Configuration

-You must set the URL for the Alertmanager instance to sync from.
+You must set the URL for the Alertmanager or Prometheus instance(s) to sync from.
 In addition, filtering should be configured both on a global level and for each specific node.
 The Alertmanager [receiver](https://prometheus.io/docs/alerting/latest/configuration/#receiver) should be set to filter globally, while the node filters are set for matching alerts to a specific node.